-The purpose of this report is solely to describe the scope of testing performed on the performance and statistical data accompanying the annual financial statements of the Vermilion Parish School Board, as required by Louisiana Revised Statute 24:514.1, and the result of that testing, and not to provide an opinion on control or compliance.
+This report is intended solely to describe the scope of testing performed on the performance and statistical data accompanying the annual financial statements of the Vermilion Parish School Board, as required by Louisiana Revised Statute 24:514.1, and the result of that testing, and not to provide an opinion on control or compliance.
 Accordingly, this report is not suitable for any other purpose.
 Under Louisiana Revised Statute 24:513, this report is distributed by the Louisiana Legislative Auditor as a public document.

-Schedules Required by State Law

-(R.S.
-24:514 - Performance and Statistical Data)

-For the Year Ended June 30, 2020
+Schedules Required by State Law (R.S.
+24:514 - Performance and Statistical Data) As of and for the Year Ended June 30, 2021